zachleat/zachleat.com/web/_posts/2017-08-13-webfont-glossary.md

 <dl>
 	<dt id="foit">FOIT</dt>
 	<dd>Flash of Invisible Text: Default browser behavior to render text invisible while the web font is loading.
 In modern browsers, FOIT lasts a maximum of three seconds.
+Sometimes when I’m being incredibly accurate (pedantic), I’ll differentiate between FOIT ∞ and FOIT 3s by including the timeout as a suffix.
 When people say that web fonts are blocking resources, they are likely referring to FOIT.
 FOIT is our enemy.</dd>

 	<dt id="fout">FOUT</dt>
 	<dd>Flash of Unstyled Text: Default behavior to render text with the fallback <a href="#system-fonts">system font</a> while the web font has loaded.
 Fallback text renders after the FOIT timeout has passed—usually three seconds.
 Internet Explorer and Edge don’t wait—they render fallback text <em>immediately</em> ❤️.
 FOUT is preferable to FOIT but care must be taken to minimize its reflow effect.</dd>